Amorphophallus konjac: China

-East Asia
+Japan

-In Japanese cuisine, konjac (konnyaku) appears in dishes such as oden.
+In Japanese cuisine, food product made from moyu plant, known as konnyaku, appears in dishes such as oden.
 It is typically mottled grey and firmer in consistency than most gelatins.
 It has very little flavor; the common variety tastes vaguely like salt, usually with a slightly oceanic taste and smell (from the seaweed powder added to it, though some forms omit the seaweed).

-In Japan, where over 90% of all domestically produced konjac is made in Gunma Prefecture.
+In Japan over 90% of all domestically produced moyu (konjac) is made in Gunma Prefecture.
 It is valued more for its texture than flavor. (糸蒟蒻, Ito konnyaku) is a Japanese food consisting of konjac cut into noodle-like strips.
 It is usually sold in plastic bags with accompanying water, which is drained before cooking.
 The name literally means 'thread-konjac'.

 Japanese konnyaku is made by mixing konjac flour with water and limewater.
 Konjac cannot be eaten raw because it contains oxalic acid.
 The product comes in various shades of gray; konnyaku made from corm are naturally dark, while those made from konjac flour are white.
 Hijiki is often added for the characteristic dark color and flavor.
 It is then boiled and cooled to solidify.
 Konjac made in noodle form is called shirataki and used in foods such as sukiyaki and gyūdon.

 Konjac has been used in Japan since the 6th century, as a supposed medicinal food.
 Japanese documents from around the 18th century mentions its intestinal cleansing property.
 Nakajima Toemon developed a method to produce konjac flour in 1776, which are more durable for transportation and storage, contributing to their wider consumption.

-Konjac is consumed in parts of China's Sichuan province; the corm is called moyu (魔芋 (demonic taro)), and the jelly is called "konjac tofu" (魔芋豆腐 móyù dòufu) or "snow konjac" (雪魔芋 xuě móyù).
+Vietnam

 In Vietnam, konjac is mainly grown in the An Giang province.
 The corms are collected and processed into flour.
 The flour is used to make drinks, cakes, and noodles.